aurelia/documentation/English/docs.md

 Template part replacement in custom elements allows a custom element to specify certain parts of its view which can be replaced with alternate markup at runtime on a per-instance basis.

 If you are using a custom element you can mark any part of it’s view as `replaceable`.
 Then the consumer of your element can specify a template in the element's content indicating the part they want it to replace in the element’s view.
 Use `part="someName"` to identify a part of the template that is replaceable.
 If it’s not a template for a template controller (repeat or if) then you also need the `replaceable` attribute on the part.
-Finally, when the consumer wants to replace that part, they add `replace-part"someName"`` on a template inside the elements' content to provide the alternate version.
+Finally, when the consumer wants to replace that part, they add `replace-part="someName"` on a template inside the elements' content to provide the alternate version.

 Here's an example that shows how to make the template inside of a repeater replaceable without affecting the `li` container.
 It also shows how to create the custom element so that the runtime binding context where the custom element is used can be reached by the replaced template.